 I contributed to the inquiry by Lord Justice Leveson into the culture, practices and ethics of the press following the phone-hacking scandal.

-One of my major projects since 2012 has been to deliver law & ethics training to all members of editorial staff at the Trinity Mirror newspaper group.
+I am legal training consultant to Mirror Group Newspapers and since 2012 I have delivered law & ethics training to all members of editorial staff at the Trinity Mirror newspaper group.

 I write about law and the media for The Guardian, The Independent and The Mirror and I blog about journalism and the law for New Statesman.